project-seeds/myapp/README.md

 * run `./create-db.sh` to create a VM preconfigured with postgres db engine (requires vermin, virtualbox and ansbile)

+* run `go get -d ./...` to install all dependencies

 * run `./run.sh` to run the app
 it requires the following golang utilities:
 ```